Prince George’s County Security Clearances and Background Checks with Criminal Convictions

 Additionally, anything involving drugs is grounds to be fired.
 The questionable use of marijuana may have fallen off with states of legalizing it for medicinal purposes.
 Medical licensing in Maryland is available.
 However, there are a number of employers who if they hear someone has a drug problem may fire the person, especially if they are arrested.
 If it is something that rises to a felony, they are probably going to get fired.

-Enlist an Attorney to Assist Today
+Enlist a Prince George’s County Attorney to Assist Today

 Background checks for criminal convictions and security clearances in Prince George’s County could immediately impact a person’s ability to retain a job or future clearances.
 Because of the high-stakes nature of cases like these, it is critical for you to contact an attorney who has experience seeking favorable outcomes in court and who could help you retain your clearance.
 Reach out to an attorney today.